 Assistant Headteacher (Primary Lead)

-I am extremely excited to join the brand new Kents Hill Park team as the Assistant Head Teacher of the Primary School.
-Being the first teacher in a school is such a unique experience and I can’t wait to share the journey with my new class.
+I am extremely excited to be part of Kents Hill Park School’s journey as the Assistant Head Teacher of the Primary School.

-I have taught across both Key Stage One and Key Stage Two, most recently teaching in Year 2, as well as being Key Stage One Assistant Head Teacher and Maths lead.
+I have taught across both Key Stage One and Key Stage Two, as well as being Key Stage One Assistant Head Teacher and Maths lead.
 Since studying Physical Geography at Durham University, I have continued to love learning about the world and travelling to different countries.
 I adore teaching as no day is ever the same and I very much enjoy making learning as creative and engaging as possible.
 I strongly believe in developing the whole child so that everybody has the opportunity to grow their talents no matter where they lie.

-I live with my partner, Ben, and our blue and white budgie, Charlie, who loves to fly around the house and take showers under our kitchen tap.
-We are getting married during the summer holiday so I will begin the new term as Mrs Tough.
+I live with my husband, Ben, and our blue and white budgie, Charlie, who loves to fly around the house and take showers under our kitchen tap.

-I’m very much looking forward to meeting the children and parents as we begin Kents Hill Park School’s journey together.
+I’m very much looking forward to our second year and meeting the new members of the Kents Hill Park community.